Accessibility

 People with disability shape how we design and deliver sport.

-Our Disability Advisory Committee ensures lived experience informs our decisions, programs and direction.
+Our Disability Advisory Committee, established in September 2024, ensures lived experience informs our decisions, programs and direction.

 Why a Disability Advisory Committee